psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 Old Yorkshire Customs,—

 A few days ago I received a letter from a friend, who holds the office of coroner in the North Riding, which is worth quoting.
 He says: "I held an inquest the other day at —— on a man who hanged himself; on the breast of the corpse was a plate of salt— a thing rarely seen now.
 The object is to scare away evil spirits."
-Brand mentions the custom as being common in his day in Northumberland, and gives a quotation from Moresin’s *Depravatae Religionis Origo*, 1594, "Salem abhorrere constat Diabolum," &c., which bears out my correspondent's statement as to the motive with which the act was done in this case.
+Brand mentions the custom as being common in his day in Northumberland, and gives a quotation from Moresin's *Depravatae Religionis Origo*, 1594, "Salem abhorrere constat Diabolum," &c., which bears out my correspondent's statement as to the motive with which the act was done in this case.
 Such a survival, in the nineteenth century, of an old custom is curious and deserves placing on record in "N. & Q."

 John H. Chapman, F.S.A.
 Lincoln's Inn.